pengyuejiang/sudoku-for-programmers-prototype/README.md

 1. The puzzle is stored in the file `sudoku.txt`, where `.` is used to represent an empty cell.
 This is not mandatory, feel free to change it into any other symbols other than candidate numbers.

+## How to run

+1. Change into the project directory.
+2. Replace the puzzle in `sudoku.txt` with your puzzle.
+3. Enter `javac Solver.java` to compile solver.
+4. Enter `java Solver` to solve the puzzle.

 ## Appendix - Sample Console Output

 ```